 The Business Intelligence Framework is a top-down model where each area informs the next area in the framework.
-The key components of the BI Framework are:
+The key components of the BI Framework are described in the subsections below:

 3.9.1 AGENCY STRATEGY

 Agency strategy and business needs serve as the overarching set of guiding principles for all BI decisions.
 Agency strategies and objectives are defined, documented, and communicated within the Agency and used as the starting point of principles that inform decisions regarding BI processes, tools, and underlying data architecture and data integration.